inet-framework/inet/doc/src/developers-guide/ch-tcp.rst

 internally: instances of :cpp:`TcpSendQueue` and :cpp:`TcpReceiveQueue`.
 These polymorph classes manage the actual data stream, so :cpp:`TcpConnection` itself only works with sequence number variables.
-This makes it possible to easily accomodate need for various types of simulated data transfer: real byte stream, "virtual" bytes (byte counts only), and sequence of :cpp:`cMessage` objects (where every message object is mapped to a TCP sequence number range).
+This makes it possible to easily accommodate need for various types of simulated data transfer: real byte stream, "virtual" bytes (byte counts only), and sequence of :cpp:`cMessage` objects (where every message object is mapped to a TCP sequence number range).